TomaszBorczyk/image-encryption-python/README.md

 ### RSA

 Due to limited data size in RSA encryption, an image file is processed in chunks of length less than the length of the key.
-This is method has probably no real life use.
+This is a method that has probably no real life use.

-For the keys generation, Extended Euclidean Algorithm and finding modular inverses implementations are from [Wikipedia page](https://en.wikibooks.org/wiki/Algorithm_Implementation/Mathematics/Extended_Euclidean_algorithm#Python).
+For the keys generation, Extended Euclidean Algorithm and finding modular inverses implementations from [Wikipedia page](https://en.wikibooks.org/wiki/Algorithm_Implementation/Mathematics/Extended_Euclidean_algorithm#Python) were used.
 Key bit strength is hardcoded in generateKeys.py BITS global.
 No more than 1024 was tested.

-Since decryption can take significant amount of time, especially with long key, small greyscale images are recommended with pixels expressed in single value, not RGBA (see lena-greyscale-small.png for reference).
+Since decryption can take significant amount of time, especially with a long key, small greyscale images are recommended with pixels expressed in single value, not RGBA (see lena-greyscale-small.png for reference).
 ### Caesar cipher

 This algorithm uses array of values from 0 to 255 in a random order as a cipher dictionary.